PoseGraphNet++: Enriching 3D Human Pose with Orientation Estimation: Method

 \section{Method}

-We propose a Graph Convolution Network, named PoseGraphNet++, for 3D human pose and orientation regression.
-PoseGraphNet++ applies the relational inductive bias of the human body through the graph representation of the skeleton.
-Unlike the other kinematic skeletal-based SoA methods \cite{banik_3d_2021, xu2021graph, doosti2020hope}, it exploits the mutual geometrical relationship between the joint position and the bone orientation.
-Fig.~\ref{fig:archi} describes the architecture of the model.
-It takes the 2D joint coordinates from the image space and the parent-relative 2D bone angles in the form of rotation matrix as input.
+We propose PGN++, a novel GCN for 3D human joint position and orientation regression.
+PGN++ applies the relational inductive bias of the human body through a graph representation of the skeleton.
+Unlike other kinematic skeleton-based SoA methods~\cite{banik_3d_2021, xu2021graph, doosti2020hope}, it exploits the mutual geometrical relationship between joint positions and bone orientations.
+As shown in \figref{fig:archi}, PGN++ takes the 2D joint coordinates from the image space and the parent-relative 2D bone angles in the form of a rotation matrix as input.
 It predicts the 3D position of the joints relative to the root joint (pelvis) in camera coordinate space, and the bone rotations with respect to the parent bone.